-This is one of few cases where Google is being outright deceptive and manipulative.
-While the word "lie" might be a stretch, it's clear that the changes were not made in order to protect user privacy, or they would have blocked the data from advertisers as well.
+While the word "lie" might not quite fit, it's clear that the changes were not made in order to protect user privacy, or they would have blocked the data from advertisers as well.
 This move was a clear case of deception.

 So, Does Google Lie?

-When this post first went live in 2014, my conclusion was that I hadn't found any evidence that Google has outright lied about anything just yet, although the spin they put on encrypted search comes very close in my opinion.
+When this post first went live in 2014, my conclusion was that I hadn't found any evidence that Google had outright lied about anything, although the spin they put on encrypted search came very close.

-Rather than wrap this up with my own thoughts, I will instead leave you with a quote from the definitive paper by Larry Page and Sergey Brin on PageRank, back when Google was a Stanford research project.
-Before you start making claims of hypocrisy, keep in mind it is entirely normal to be embarrassed of things you said back in college.
-However, I still find it interesting:
+Rather than wrap this up with my own thoughts, I will instead leave you with a quote from the definitive paper by Larry Page and Sergey Brin on PageRank, back when Google was a Stanford research project:

 Furthermore, advertising income often provides an incentive to provide poor quality search results.
 For example, we noticed a major search engine would not return a large airline's homepage when the airline's name was given as a query.
 It so happened that the airline had placed an expensive ad, linked to the query that was its name.
 A better search engine would not have required this ad, and possibly resulted in the loss of the revenue from the airline to the search engine.
 In general, it could be argued from the consumer point of view that the better the search engine is, the fewer advertisements will be needed for the consumer to find what they want.
 This of course erodes the advertising supported business model of the existing search engines.
 However, there will always be money from advertisers who want a customer to switch products, or have something that is genuinely new.
 But we believe the issue of advertising causes enough mixed incentives that it is crucial to have a competitive search engine that is transparent and in the academic realm.

 Want more?
-Check our Google Ranking Factors fact-check for dozens more examples of statements by Google employees that are contradicted by other evidence when it comes to how Google ranks content.
+Check our Google Ranking Factors fact-check for dozens of other examples of statements by Google employees that are contradicted by other evidence when it comes to how Google ranks content.